nwoeanhinnogaehr/tinyspec-cling/README.md

 Most things are working, but due to some cling bugs you may run into absurd errors or segfaults sometimes, especially when dealing with C++ templates.
 There is a new restructured system in the `events` branch, but it unfortunately suffers even more from these issues due to the new code structure.
-Development is currently paused until the relevant cling bugs are fixed, because they make the system virtually unusable for livecoding purposes.
+Development is currently paused until the relevant cling bugs are fixed (see here: https://github.com/root-project/root/issues/10049), because they make the system virtually unusable for livecoding purposes.

 ### What is an overlap-add (re)synthesizer?